Zsuzsy Bee is an expert in window treatments. Here she details all the terminology you need to know.

 Using sheers as decorative accents are second to none as they can provide a unique and stunning look and are available in many styles and designs, embroidered or elegantly plain, in every colour possible from pastels to deeper, darker shades.

-Roman Blinds - is a window treatment style that consists of a fabric panel onto wich horizontal channels have been sewn at intervals down its entire length into wich wooden dowels or slats are inserted.
+- Roman blinds: A window treatment style that consists of a fabric panel onto which horizontal channels have been sewn at intervals down its entire length into which wooden dowels or slats are inserted.
 The blind or shade is raised and lowered via pull cord which in turn gathers soft folds.
 Variations of the Roman Shade or Blind are made from soft light fabrics, even sheer.
 Minus the wooden dowels these have a dramatic effect when raised.
 Some called them Balloon drapes in the past.

-Roll-Up Shade - A roll-up shade is actually a roll of material on a spring-wound tube that hangs on your window.
-Although most of us remember them from the "old days" as being made of a vinyl, they now come in a variety of colors and fabrics.
+- Roll-up shade: A roll-up shade is actually a roll of material on a spring-wound tube that hangs on your window.
+Although most of us remember them from the "old days" as being made of vinyl, they now come in a variety of colors and fabrics.
 These are available ready-made or can be customized.

-Cellular Shade - Pleated Shade - is a fabric or sometimes made of a stiff paper window covering that has an accordion design to it. these too are available ready made but can be carefuly covered with a fine material to customize the look.
+- Cellular shade or pleated shade: A fabric or sometimes made of a stiff paper window covering that has an accordion design to it. these too are available ready-made but can be carefully covered with a fine material to customize the look.

 Drapery hardware is available in two types:

-- Basic utelitarian (usually a white painted metal), non-intrusive hardware that is used to hold drapery in place, easy functions, usually at great prices.
+- Basic utilitarian (usually a white painted metal), non-intrusive hardware that is used to hold drapery in place, easy functions, usually at great prices.